 Where a child is allowed lawful entry to the UK for the purposes of legal adoption to take place in the UK, the adoptive parents must follow the policy law as set out by the Immigration Act 1971.

 An application under the Immigration Act 1971 must be lodged by the adoptive parents, satisfying the prescribed Immigration Rules in place at the date of application and all specified evidence must be lodged at the date of application to avoid the application being refused.

 Registering a child to unmarried British Citizen parents

-The Nationality, Immigration and Asylum Act 2002 introduced Section 9, allowing an un-married father to pass on their British Nationality to the child, provided that relevant evidences have been lodged.
+The Nationality, Immigration and Asylum Act 2002 introduced Section 9, allowing an unmarried father to pass on their British Nationality to the child, provided that relevant evidence has been lodged.

 The British Nationality Act 1981, further introduced Sections 4F to 4I which came into force on the 6th of April 2015, allowing children born prior to 1st July 2006, to allow them to become British Citizens.
-The Home Office will require a child to provide all relevant evidences which would include but not limited to paternity testing as an example of required evidences to support the application.
+The Home Office will require a child to provide all relevant evidence which would include but not limited to paternity testing as an example of the required evidence to support the application.